marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/visium-function-attributes.rst

 .. index:: interrupt function attribute, Visium

-.. gcc-attr:: interrupt, interrupt_handler
+.. visium-fn-attr:: interrupt, interrupt_handler

-.. gcc-attr:: interrupt
+.. visium-fn-attr:: interrupt

   Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates